fca4sna/FCA4SNA/README.md

  JDK 1.8

 # Notes
-This is part of the source code.
-Ans the complete source files after implementing the necessary code specifications will be uploaded soon.
+The complete version will be uploaded soon after implementing the necessary code specifications.